ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The request MUST be sent as a JSON object in the body of the HTTP POST request with Content-Type `application/json`, unless otherwise specified by the signature mechanism.

-The authorization server MUST include the HTTP "Cache-Control" response header field {{RFC7234}} with a value set to "no-store".

 ## Requesting Access to Resources {#request-token}